cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #### Extensibility

-If there is a need for additional, Dogu-specific log levels, the dogu log levels can be supplemented with additional keys (also under `/config/<doguname>/logging/`).
+If there is a need for additional Dogu-specific log levels, the Dogu log levels can be supplemented with additional keys (also under `/config/<doguname>/logging/`).
 Such log levels are very specific by their nature.
 Therefore, different rules may apply to the use of such specific keys.